The pedalboard.io API#

 property running: bool#

-True if this stream is currently streaming live audio from input to output, False otherwise.
+True if this stream is currently streaming live audio, False otherwise.

 class pedalboard.io.ReadableAudioFile(filename: str)#